-After each coaching session you'll receive an email from the BSMS Admin Team will ask if you'd like a debrief session.
+After each coaching session you'll receive an email from us that will ask if you'd like a debrief session.
+If it's urgent you can call the team (only for urgent issues where something needs to be addressed), if not we'll organise a time to do it shortly afterwards.
 These will be unstructured sessions where you can discuss whatever you want to talk about.
 They are also a chance for us to make sure you are happy with how the sessions are going and for you to discuss any concerns you have or feedback anything that is going particularly well.
 The debrief session is an opportunity for you to discuss issues, seek advice, or reflect on your role or activity with a participant.
 It is important to us that you feel supported, capable, comfortable and safe throughout this project.

-10. Matching volunteers to participants
+Matching volunteers to participants